wistful-zhang/Southeast-University-Indoor-Smart-Speaker-Dataset/README.md

-# TJNU-Large-Scale-Cloud-Detection-Database
+# Southeast University Indoor Smart Speaker Dataset

-TJNU Large-Scale Cloud Detection Database (TLCDD) is collected from 2019 to 2021 in nine provinces of China, which includes Tianjin, Anhui, Sichuan, Gansu, Shandong, Hebei, Liaoning, Jiangsu, and Hainan.
-It contains 5000 ground-based cloud images and their corresponding cloud masks.
-The TLCDD is composed of 4208 training images and 792 test images.
-The cloud images are captured by visual sensors and stored in the PNG format with the pixel resolution of 512×512.
-All the images are cooperatively annotated by the meteorologists and the cloud-related researchers from College of Electronic and Communication Engineering, Tianjin Normal University, Tianjin, China, and Meteorological Observation Centre, China Meteorological Administration, Beijing, China.
-The TLCDD will be provided free of charge to cloud-related researchers in order to promote research.
-Hereunder, some ground-based cloud images and their cloud masks are presented.
+Southeast University Indoor Smart Speaker Dataset (SUSSD) dataset, which captures usage data from a large number of smart speaker devices.
+In addition, they capture images of various smart speakers in a room using camera sensors and manually annotate them.
+The SUSSD dataset comprises of 580 PNG format images with a resolution of 1920×1080.
+To facilitate training and evaluation, the dataset is randomly split into a training set consisting of 300 images and a test set consisting of 280 images.
+This dataset can be used for further study and can be applied in their work to enhance the accuracy of smart home device detection systems.

 ![image](image.jpg)

 # Download
-Please download, fill and sign the TLCDD Agreement and return the whole document to zhong.zhang8848@gmail.com or zhangz@tjnu.edu.cn.
+Please download, fill and sign the SUSSD Agreement and return the whole document to m648167095@gmail.com.
 The downloaded URL and password will be contained in the replied email.